 Click here to read more about the different stages of stress.

-Now, another question to ask yourself - in what areas of your life do you anticipate experiencing seasonal stress?
+Another question to ask yourself: in what areas of your life do you anticipate experiencing seasonal stress?

 Perhaps financial, spending time with family, travel (to visit friends and family), loneliness, stress on the body from overindulging in food or alcohol, pressure to be having fun or having a good time, time pressure from simply getting everything done, loved ones no longer with us.